Explore The Core within the UK, Newcastle upon Tyne and in the context of the wider Newcastle Helix site.

 The North East is now the only UK region with a positive balance of trade.
 It provides an excellent quality of life and its five major universities generate over 100,000 graduates and postgraduates each year who want to stay here.
 We have a partnership that can help you identify markets, opportunities and staff.
 Come and look!

-Global brands that have chosen to make the North East their UK home include GE Wellstream, Komatsu, Sage, Technip, Nissan, Relections (Ubisoft Studios), Siemens, Fueled, Duco, Bridon, Akzo Nobel, Procter and Gamble, SCM Pharm, Nestle, Eutechnyx, Northern Power Grid, Pearson Engineering, Nissan, Hitachi Rail and others.
+Global brands that have chosen to make the North East their UK home include GE Wellstream, Komatsu, Sage, Technip, Nissan, Relections (Ubisoft Studios), Siemens, Fueled, Duco, Bridon, Akzo Nobel, Procter and Gamble, SCM Pharm, Nestle, Eutechnyx, Northern Power Grid, Pearson Engineering, Hitachi Rail and others.

 How to find us